-An echocardiogram gives your Doctor information about the structure and function of your heart.
+An echocardiogram gives your consultant information about the structure and function of your heart.

 What does it involve?

-Sometimes stickers will be attached to your chest and connected to the machine.
-These will be used to monitor your child heart rate during the test.
+• Sometimes stickers will be attached to your child’s chest and connected to the echo machine to monitor your child’s heart rate.

-An ultrasound probe covered by a small amount of gel is placed gently on the centre of your child’s chest and will be moved to different positions.
+• An ultrasound probe covered in a small amount of gel will be placed on the chest and moved around to get different images.

-During the echocardiogram you will hear sounds coming from the machine, which represent blood flow through the heart.
+• There may be sounds coming from the machine that represent the blood flow through the heart.

 Are there any special precautions that my child needs to take before the echocardiogram?